 Flipping in the middle of the pool

-Freestyle flipturns in the middle of the swim pool
+Practice your flip in the middle of the pool before you add the wall.

-Now that you can do it with a push off the bottom, let's try it starting from a freestyle floating position.
+Now that you can do it from the bottom, let's try it from a freestyle floating position.

 Roll your upper body all the way to your knees

-In the next lesson, we will add the wall and a few tricks to make your flip an efficient work of art.
+Practice these two drills until you can perform a smooth, controlled somersault in the middle of the pool.
+Once you've mastered the flip, you'll be ready for our next lesson, where we will add the wall and a few more tricks to make your flip an efficient work of art.

 Have fun.